dfsantamaria/POC4COMMERCE/README.md

 You can create two types of queries, namely <b> standard queries </b> and <b> parametric queries </b>.
 To create a standard query, instantiate the class Query in QueryBuilderModule.py by typing

-    Query([(prefix, prefixIRI),...], [query])
+    Query([(prefix, prefixIRI),...], query)

 where: </br>
 - [(prefix,prefixIRI)] is a list of tuple of type (prefix, prefiIRI), with "prefix" the prefix name and "prefixIRI" the IRI to be prefixed, that must be added to the list of         prefix in the query header.
-- [query] is list containing a string representing the query to be performed.
+- query is a string representing the query to be performed.

-To create a parametric query inherits the class Query in QueryBuilderModule.py and overrides
+To create a parametric query instantiate the class Query in QueryBuilderModule.py by typing
-- the constructor

-       Query([(prefix, prefixIRI),...], [queryPart1,queryPart2,...], [parameter1, parameter2,...])
+       Query([(prefix, prefixIRI),...], query, [(var1, parameter1), (var2, parameter2), ...])

-  where:</br>
+where: </br>
+- [(prefix,prefixIRI)] is a list of tuple of type (prefix, prefiIRI), with "prefix" the prefix name and "prefixIRI" the IRI to be prefixed, that must be added to the list of         prefix in the query header.
-  - [querypart1, querypart2,..] is a list of string "queryPart1", "queryPart2",... representing fragments of the query truncated exactly where a "parameter1,"parameter2",... should be inserted, respectively.
+- query is a string representing the query to be performed.
+- [(var1, parameter1), (var2, parameter2), ...] is list of tuple of type "var1", "parameter1", where "var1" is the string  that must be replaced with "parameter1" in the query.

+You can also inherit the class QueryBuilderModule.py to create simplified queries.
-  - the method
+The method

       buildBody()

-  in such a way as to return the final body of the query, without the header containing the prefix definitions.
+ return the final body of the query applying possibly the defined substitutions, without the header containing the prefix definitions.
 Use the method

          self.getParameters()

-  that returns a list providing access to the parameters given in the constructor and
+  to return a list containing the parameters given in the constructor, and

          self.getQuery()

-  that returns a list providing access to the query fragments given in the constructor.
+  that returns the query, possibly without applying the given substitutions.

 ## Create a RepositoryManager